Shrinkage through multiple identifiability: A sub Gaussian maximal inequality for the sampling noise remainder

-{This appendix justifies the sufficient condition stated after Assumption~(A2) in Section~\ref{sec:bayesian}: whenever the efficient influence curves are uniformly bounded in $L^2(P)$ and $\log J_{\mathrm{cal}}$ grows slower than $n$, the sampling-noise remainder is uniformly negligible relative to $\tau$.}
+{This appendix justifies the sufficient condition stated after Assumption~(A2) in Section~\ref{sec:bayesian}: whenever the efficient influence curves are uniformly bounded in $L^2(P)$ and $\log J_{\mathrm{cal}}$ grows slower than $n$, the sampling noise remainder is uniformly negligible relative to $\tau$.}